Achieving Super-Resolution with a Sub-Pixel Convolutional Neural Network on Scaleway GPU

 After the model has been trained, a separate test set should be used to guarantee the model’s performance on images that were not part of the initial dataset.

-Before you begin setting up your data pipeline, you must first import the training set from your local machine to your remote instance directory.
+Import the training set from your local machine to your remote Instance directory, before you begin setting up your data pipeline.
 You can use

 <path-localhost>with the path to the directory you dataset is located in your local host.
 In